sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ### Platforms & Scientific SaaS

-(todo more explicit about the market dynamics right now driving people to make lots of small scientific startups and then eg get bought by sigma. then about the problem of the conflicting incentives towards interoperability -- the platforms, by design, must generate some inefficiency that makes them stay in business, eg. like pharma companies researching how to treat rather than cure diseases.)
+!! (todo more explicit about the market dynamics right now driving people to make lots of small scientific startups and then eg get bought by sigma. then about the problem of the conflicting incentives towards interoperability -- the platforms, by design, must generate some inefficiency that makes them stay in business, eg. like pharma companies researching how to treat rather than cure diseases.)

 ### Open-Source Scientific Software

+!! (section on funding mechanisms for open source, the drive to publish separable packages rather than PR existing tools becasue of publication incentives, the lack of formal organizing systemsfor multipackage development)

+### The rest of us...

 Outside of ivies with rich core facilities, institutes like the Allen, or nascent multi-lab consortia, the situation errs closer to the dire picture of fragmentation I painted above.
 In addition to the homebrew stuff, there is an ocean of open-source software and hardware that keeps us afloat.
 There are far too many projects to name here[^ily], each covering some subset of experimenters needs, only rarely integrated with one another, and so to some degree the task of many scientific programmers is to search out the latest packages and quilt them into our patchwork local infrastructure.
 Anything else comes down to whatever we can afford with remaining grant money, scrape together from local knowledge, methods sections, begging, borrowing, and (hopefully not too much) stealing from neighboring labs.

 A third option from the standardization offered by centralization and the blooming, buzzing, beautiful chaos of disconnected open-source development is that of decentralized systems.
 Rather than systems of geographically decentralized *people or lab-sites,* what must be decentralized is the *infrastucture itself:* we need to build the means by which the "rest of us" can mutually benefit by capturing and making use of each other's knowledge and labor.